guardian/actions-static-site/README.md

 **Note: your domain must be registered with the Google project for the Google auth callback to work - ping it on the `DevX Stream` channel and we can quickly add this for you.**

+- (In the google cloud console, go to the project devx-gh-actions-static-site, choose APIs and service, Credentials, under OAuth 2.0 Chlient IDS the static site entry, then add the new authorised redirect URI.)

 **You will also need to add your repo to [riffraff-platform](https://github.com/guardian/riffraff-platform?tab=readme-ov-file#adding-a-new-repository), with riffraff project name `deploy::*appname*`** - for example [guardian/riffraff-platform#399](https://github.com/guardian/riffraff-platform/pull/399).

 You will need to merge the **riffraff-platform** PR before you start creating your `@guardian/actions-static-site` job otherwise the build will fail as your repository expects to have `GU_RIFF_RAFF_ROLE_ARN` in your respository secrets and that gets generated after the merge.